Distance 2.7 miles

 Ideal For Kids aged 8 and over

 Map Ordnance Survey Explorer OL24

-This walk is a great one for adventurous kids and their adventurous grown-ups!
+This Amazing Robin Hood’s Stride Walk is a great one for adventurous kids and their adventurous grown-ups!
 There are trees to climb, huge rocks to scramble over, a hermit’s cave to explore and a rope swing to play on.
 Robin Hood’s Stride is a fabulous collection of rocks perched high on a hill, perfect for climbing and scrambling, and there are fantastic views from the top.